 How to Make Broccoli and Chicken Stir Fry:

 - Cook Chicken: Cut chicken into small 3/4″ bite-sized pieces and season lightly with black pepper.
-Heat a large heavy skillet over medium-high heat with 1 Tbsp oil.
+Heat a large, heavy skillet over medium-high heat with 1 Tbsp oil.
 Add chicken and cook 1 minute undisturbed then stir fry 5 minutes until golden and just cooked through.
 Remove chicken to a bowl.

 - Add Stir Fry Sauce: Give the sauce a quick stir in case there was settling and add it to the skillet.
-Simmer the sauce over medium/low heat for 3-4 minutes until thickened and garlic and ginger have mellowed in flavor.
+Simmer the sauce over medium-low heat for 3-4 minutes until thickened and garlic and ginger have mellowed in flavor.
 To thin the sauce, add water as needed and you can add more soy sauce to taste.

 - Return Chicken to the Pan and stir until heated through then serve over white rice garnished with sesame seeds if desired.

-The KEY to Cooking Stir Fry:
+The KEY to Making the Best Stir Fry

-Print-friendly Recipe for Chicken and Broccoli Stir Fry:
+Chicken and Broccoli Stir Fry Recipe

 Ingredients